gowthambhargav/gowthambhargav/README.md

 ## About Me 🚀

 I'm a dedicated full-stack developer with expertise in web development, primarily working with the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and **Next.js**.
 I enjoy creating scalable and user-friendly applications that address real-world problems.
-Recently, I've also started exploring **React Native** to expand into mobile development, and I'm diving into **Python** to broaden my skill set.
+Recently, I've also started exploring **React Native** to expand into mobile development, and I'm diving into **Rust** to broaden my skill set.

 ## Get in Touch 📫